How many drinks does one bottle make?

 Can you tell us more about the environmental credentials of the product and packaging?

-We chose ceramic for our bottle as we pasteurise to ensure product quality and most glass won’t safely withstand the temperature.
+We originally chose ceramic for our bottle as we pasteurise to ensure product quality and most glass won’t safely withstand the temperature.
 Although ceramic is recyclable, it is not collected in most recycling scheme boxes as its not one of the most commonly used materials day to day, but most recycling centres accept ceramic and list it as ceramic/rubble and hard core materials.
 In our local Weston Super Mare centre, you can take a bag of this along for free.
 Please check your centre.
+More recently, we have introduced an amber glass bottle because now we pasteurise then bottle.
+This new bottle can be recycled and we love it because its like an old medicine bottle and has a lovely apothecary feel.

 Also see our reduce, reuse & recycle page because we have lots of ideas here for you to reuse your bottle as it’s a thing of beauty.